remko/json-array-streams/README.md

 Create a stringifying stream.

-replacer, space are optional parameters that are passed through to JSON.stringify, to support pretty-printing the output.
+`replacer`, `space` are optional parameters that are passed to `JSON.stringify`, to support pretty-printing the output.